SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

 ----------------

 The following functions allow assigning values to uninterpreted terms in a model.
-These functions are useful for creating custom models or modifying existing ones.
+These functions are useful for creating custom models or extending existing ones.
+The term-binding model-setter functions in this section are append-only: they fail if the selected uninterpreted term is already explicitly defined in the model.
+If the model contains aliases/substitutions, setters first account for those aliases before appending, so they can also fail if alias evaluation fails.

+Unless stated otherwise, error reports for these term-binding setters include:

+- If *var* is not a valid term:

+  -- error code: :c:enum:`INVALID_TERM`

+- If *var* is not an uninterpreted term:

+  -- error code: :c:enum:`MDL_UNINT_REQUIRED`

+- If *var* is already explicitly defined in the model:

+  -- error code: :c:enum:`MDL_DUPLICATE_VAR`

 .. c:function:: int32_t yices_model_set_scalar(model_t *model, term_t var, int32_t val)